Clymene-project/Clymene/README.md

 ### Clymene Gateway(Optional) ([Getting Started](./docs/clymene-gateway/README.md))

-The Clymene Gateway is an optional service that can receive metric data from the agent through gRPC communication.
+The Clymene Gateway is an optional service that can receive metric data from the another component through gRPC communication.
 1. gRPC Service
 2. Time-series data insert to Database(ElasticSearch, Prometheus, ETC) (Optional)